fmartinv/fmartinv/README.md

 <h3 align="left">Career Objetives:</h3>
 <p align="left">
-I would love to be in a team where I can show my hard and soft skills learned in the last years of study and also spend more time being mentored by experienced senior developers.
+I would love to be in a team where I can show my hard and soft skills learned in the past years of study and also spend more time learning more skill to improve my work.

 With a passion for both personal growth and software development, I usually attend online courses and lectures about codding, in that line I paid all year codeacademy subscription.